School of Health & Science Flexible & Professional

 Certificate in Leadership, Management and Quality Initiatives in Intellectual Disability Services

-Course Places
+Course menu

-Course Summary
+Course Overview

-The aim of this course is to facilitate nurses to increase their existing knowledge, skills and attitudes in leadership, management and quality initiatives in Intellectual Disability Services.
+The aim of this part-time course is to facilitate nurses to increase their existing knowledge, skills and attitudes in leadership, management and quality initiatives in Intellectual Disability Services.
 It is envisaged that this will contribute to graduates’ competence in enhancing service delivery for people with an intellectual disability.

 DkIT developed this course in conjunction with clinical partners St John of God Services, the HSE and Talbot Group

-The programme will be delivered, on Thursdays from 9 am to 4.30 pm via live on-line classes (6 days approx. online)
+The programme will be delivered, on Thursdays from 9 am to 4.30 pm via live on-line classes (6 days approx. online) In addition, students will be required to attend the DkIT campus for 2 days (9am to 4.30pm) in the semester.

 Students will also be required to undertake directed and independent study.

-You MUST:
+You must:

 • Be a registered Nurse with NMBI or equivalent